streiman/streiman.github.io/index.md

 * wizard
 * fights the evil

-## A quote
+Harry Potter sagt:

-> "I’ll be in my bedroom, making no noise and pretending I’m not there."
+> I’ll be in my bedroom, making no noise
+> and pretending I’m not there.